Orange-OpenSource/hurl-jvm/README.md

                                          using one of the algorithms br,
                                          gzip, deflate and automatically
                                          decompress the content
+    --connect-timeout <SECONDS>          Maximum time in seconds that you allow Hurl’s connection to take.
+                                         See also -m, --max-time option.
     --file-root <file>                   Specify the root directory for file inclusions -h,--help                               This help text